 My Research Journey: Merging Data with Local Gems

-In crafting this comprehensive suburb guide, my approach was to marry both data and local insights.
-My research involved reviewing statistical data from the Australian Bureau of Statistics (ABS), local council reports from the City of Greater Geelong, and real estate market analyses from major property websites like realestate.com.au and Domain.
-These resources provided an objective view of each suburb’s housing market, demographic makeup, and overall livability.
+In building this suburb guide, my approach was to use both data and local insights.
+My research involved reviewing statistical data from the Australian Bureau of Statistics (ABS), local government and council reports from the City of Greater Geelong, and market analyses from data from realestate.com.au and Domain.
+These resources provided an essential objective view of each suburb’s housing market, demographic makeup, and overall liveability.

-To further capture the true essence of each of the suburbs in Geelong, I turned to the locals themselves.
-I spent countless mornings chatting with baristas and customers in popular cafes like Box Office Café in Geelong West or the Winter’s Café in Newtown.
+To further capture the true vibe of each of the suburbs in Geelong, I turned to the locals themselves.
+I spent a couple of mornings chatting with baristas and customers in popular cafes like Box Office Café in Geelong West or the Winter’s Café in Newtown.
 These casual conversations with residents provided invaluable insights into the day-to-day living experience in each area, from the friendliness of neighbours to the little quirks that make each suburb unique.

-I also made it a point to visit each suburb, walking the streets, visiting local businesses, and even dining in renowned eateries such as the Tulip Bar & Restaurant in Geelong West or the Bistrot St Jean in East Geelong.
+I also visited each suburb, walking the streets, visiting local businesses, and even dining in renowned eateries such as the Tulip Bar & Restaurant in Geelong West or the Bistrot St Jean in East Geelong.
 Experiencing these suburbs firsthand allowed me to gauge the local vibe, insights, feeling and the quality of amenities, and the overall atmosphere that statistics can’t quite encapsulate.

 In Conclusion